-- The STM32Cube.Al architecture supports existing widely used DL tools and emerging technologies (such as Keras13, TensorFlow14, Caffe12, Theano11, etc.) - The process from neural network model description to the related embedded SW (i.e., STM32 C Code FW) will be the most automatic possible
+- The STM32Cube.AI architecture supports existing widely used DL tools and emerging technologies (such as Keras, TensorFlow, Caffe, Theano, etc.) - The process from neural network model description to the related embedded SW (i.e., STM32 C Code FW) will be the most automatic possible

-Stakeholders for this tool will be IoT Al-enabled developers, which can require a specific solution (for instance for Human Activity Recognition) to be retrained easily on annotated proprietary data and optionally having the possibility to optimize specific memory requirements without paying a noticeable accuracy penalty loss.
-These companies can be any vendor of Al-Smart devices.
-Then, in presence of an automatic ANN porting tool onto ST platforms, companies having a specific know-how on Neural Networks, developing their own solutions and requiring to import their ANN description in one of the most important DL frameworks, can benefit from the tool.
-The STM32Cube.Al tool can be used to easily deploy customer's solutions on specific ST platforms, such as X-
+Stakeholders for this tool will be IoT AI-enabled developers, which can require a specific solution (for instance for Human Activity Recognition) to be retrained easily on annotated proprietary data and optionally having the possibility to optimize specific memory requirements without paying a noticeable accuracy penalty loss.
+These companies can be any vendor of AI-Smart devices.
+Then, in presence of an automatic ANN porting tool onto ST platforms, companies having a specific know-how on Neural Networks, developing their own solutions and requiring importing their ANN description in one of the most important DL frameworks, can benefit from the tool.
+The STM32Cube.AI tool can be used to easily deploy customer's solutions on specific ST platforms, such as X-